mdn/content/files/en-us/web/progressive_web_apps/guides/best_practices/index.md

 ## Adapt to all browsers

-Your PWA is based on Web technologies which means that, on top of being installable on devices, it can run in web browsers too.
+Your PWA is based on Web technologies.
+This means that, on top of being installable on devices, PWAs can run in web browsers too.
 To ensure compatibility, it's essential to [test your app](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing) across various browsers and operating systems.

 Consider the diverse range of browsers your users may use and cater to a wide spectrum of potential users.
 Using [feature detection](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) allows you to deliver a usable experience to the broadest audience.

 Feature detection also helps with {{Glossary("Progressive Enhancement")}}, a design philosophy that makes it possible to deliver a great experience to as many users as possible.

-With Progressive Enhancement, you focus on making the core functionalities of your app work universally first, by using the simplest technology for them, and then enhance the experience on supporting devices.
+With Progressive Enhancement, you focus on making the core functionalities of your app work universally first by using the simplest technology, then enhancing the experience for supporting devices.

 For example, handling form submissions with the HTML {{htmlelement("form")}} element means that the form will work on all browsers, including those that don't support JavaScript.
-You can then progressively enhance the form by adding client-side validation and JavaScript-based submission for a better experience on compatible devices.
+You can then progressively enhance the form by adding client-side validation and JavaScript-based submission handling for a better experience on compatible devices.

 ## Adapt to all devices

-Similar to how testing your app across various browsers is important, testing across devices also ensures that your app is accessible to the broadest audience.
+Similar to how testing your app across various browsers is important, testing across devices ensures your app is accessible to the broadest audience.

-[Responsive design](/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design) is crucial for PWAs to ensure that content is accessible on any screen size.
+[Responsive design](/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design) is crucial for PWAs to ensure the content is accessible on any screen size.
 Users should be able to access all features and content regardless of their device's screen size.
 By rearranging content at different viewport sizes, you can prioritize important data and actions.

 Ensure users can interact with your application no matter how they access your content.
 Support keyboard and mouse, as well as touch or stylus input methods.
-Make sure all features of your application can be accessed through any input method.
+Make sure all your application features can be accessed through any input method.

-Finally, use [semantic HTML elements](/en-US/docs/Glossary/Semantics#semantics_in_html) rather than recreating your own buttons or form elements since as semantic HTML elements support all input methods out of the box.
+Finally, use [semantic HTML elements](/en-US/docs/Glossary/Semantics#semantics_in_html) rather than recreating your own buttons or form elements as semantic HTML elements support all user input methods right out of the box.

 ## Provide an offline experience